zuzukobaladze/devops-project/README.md

 The following screenshots demonstrate the implementation and functionality of various components:

-1. **Web Application**: The Flask application with form functionality running on localhost
+1. **Web Application**: The Flask application with form functionality running on localhost:3000
 2. **CI Pipeline**: GitHub Actions CI running tests on push to main/dev branch
 3. **Deployment Process**: Successful deployment using Ansible with Blue-Green strategy
-4. **Status Dashboard**: The health monitoring dashboard showing application status
+4. **Status Dashboard**: The health monitoring dashboard showing application status on port 7070
 5. **Health Checks**: Log output showing successful health checks and monitoring
 6. **Passing Tests**: Test results showing all tests passing

 These screenshots are included in the PDF report accompanying this project.

-## License

-This project is released under the MIT License.